MengLinMaker/MengLinMaker/README.md

 As a music lover 🎵, I occasionally contribute to MuseScore (the notation app) and write some <a href="https://musescore.com/mangojc">music</a>.

-Everything has a tradeoff.
-I'm on a journey to become less of a kool aid dev.
+I'm on a journey to become less of a kool aid dev - everything has a tradeoff.

 <div>&nbsp</div>